-Trekking in Nepal and around the world is a great privilege, weather standing on the top of Mt.
-Everest, Island Peak, Kala Phattar, Gokyo, Shangbouche hill, Everest Base Camp.
+Trekking in Nepal and around the world is a great privilege, whether standing on the top of Mt.
+Everest, Island Peak, Kala Phattar, Gokyo, Shangbouche hill or, Everest Base Camp.
 These mountain sanctuaries are just that.
 They are steeped in history, stories and rich beauty.

 The more I travel into the mountains I gain a greater respect for the environment and the people who live here and how they survive in sometimes harsh weather conditions, risks from glacier melt higher up the valleys, earthquakes and keeping their century’s old customs alive.
 You feel like you are back hundreds of years ago watching life as it used to be lived, before the modern world we now know.

 These mountains remain the same, maybe less snow and ice in some places, but Mt.
 Everest used to be under the ocean and now standing almost 6 miles high in the sky.
 These valleys and Eco systems developed over millions of years.
 What you see around you in these massive mountains is timeless.